 You might think of yourself as clumsy if you often bump into furniture or drop things.

-In healthy people, it can be a minor issue.
-But, at the same time it can increase your risk for accidents or serious injuries, like concussions.
+In healthy people, this can be a minor issue.
+But, at the same time, it can increase your risk for accidents or serious injuries, like concussions.

 A sudden onset of clumsiness can occur if you’re distracted or unaware of your surroundings.
 But often, sudden issues with coordination paired with another symptom can suggest a serious, underlying health condition.

 A stroke occurs when a blood clot forms in the brain and decreases blood flow (ischemic stroke) or when a weakened blood vessel bursts in your brain and decreases blood flow (hemorrhagic stroke).
 This deprives your brain of oxygen and brain cells begin to die.

 During a stroke, some people experience paralysis or muscle weakness, which can cause poor coordination and stumbling.

 But sudden clumsiness doesn’t always mean a stroke.
 With a stroke, you’ll likely have other symptoms too.
 These include: